Gozo Adventures Header - Kayaking

 Where do I pay for the Malta to Gozo ferry?

-It’s a little confusing when you arrive at the ferry terminal in Malta, as there is no where to buy a ticket!
-Don’t worry – it’s free to cross to Malta – but you’ll buy a ticket on the Gozo side to cross back!
+It’s a little confusing as it’s free to cross to Gozo – but you’ll buy a ticket on the Gozo side to cross back!

 What is the Malta to Gozo ferry crossing like?